freenull/libghost/README.md

 ## Supported platforms

-Currently, only Linux is supported.
+Only Linux is currently supported.

 ## Requirements